All Collections

 1️⃣ At risk signals from existing customers

-In this example we are creating a Segment (filter group) of companies belonging to a List named Customers that visit our terms and conditions pages.
+In this example we are creating a Segment of companies belonging to a List named Customers that visit the terms and conditions.

-You may have other pages on the website that customers typically don't visit unless they are considering making a change or moving away from your service.
+If you have other pages on the website customers typically don't visit unless they are considering making a change or cancelling then add them in.

 2️⃣ Spotting upsell opportunities from existing customers.

-To set this up we Split customers into lists based on the product they purchased and then configured notifications when they visited new products or services.
+Split customers into lists based on the product or service they purchased and then add filters for when they visit pages of different products or services πŸ‘‡

 3️⃣ Filtering out existing customers